 For proposals requesting items of equipment or combined assets worth between £10,000 and £400,000 (including VAT), applicants must attach a letter of support from the research organisation or project partner detailing the proposed contribution to the cost of the equipment.
-Where EPSRC determines that it is prepared to support the equipment, EPSRC will contribute a percentage of the final purchase price and will expect the research organisation or project partner to contribute the remainder from non-EPSRC funding.
-Contributions of the order of 50% of the full cost of the equipment will be expected given that EPSRC capital provision has been reduced by this amount.
+From 1 April 2021, where EPSRC determines that it is prepared to support the equipment, EPSRC will contribute 80% of the final purchase price and will expect the research organisation or project partner to contribute the remainder from non-EPSRC funding.
+Contributions of the order of 20% of the full cost of the equipment will be expected.
 The fEC value in Je-S should be the total (quoted) cost of the equipment.
-The Research Council contribution should be the amount requested from EPSRC (50%).
+The Research Council contribution should be the amount requested from EPSRC (80%).
 EPSRC reserves the right to negotiate the percentage contribution in some cases if the proposed contribution is not affordable.

 For joint proposals, we expect the applicants and their research organisations or project partners to agree amongst themselves the levels of contribution from the different organisations, and the ownership and hosting arrangements for the equipment.
 Information should be provided in the JoR.

 Reviewers will be asked to comment explicitly on the viability of the arrangements described to access equipment needed for this project, and particularly on any university or third party contribution and the reviewers and panel will be asked to consider the proposed contribution in relation to the value for money of the proposal and this may influence the final position of the proposal in the rank ordered list.